pavelanni/python-vacation/docs/Python_vacation_day0.md

 >>>
 ```

-"Now you can type something like: 'You have ordered coffee with strawberry flavor and chocolate topping", - said I and thought to myself: "How could they even drink this???
+"Now you can type something like: 'You have ordered coffee with strawberry flavor and chocolate topping," said I and thought to myself: "How could they even drink this???
 Coffee with strawberry??
 I don't understand..."

 "I don't remember how to do it with `print`.
 Can I google it?"